Ian Roberts (South African actor)

 Ian Roberts (born 30 November 1951) is a South African actor, playwright and singer.
 A native English speaker, he is also fluent in Afrikaans and Xhosa.

 Early life

-Roberts was born in Fort Beaufort in the Eastern Cape Province and grew up on his father's citrus farm near the town.
+Roberts was born in Fort Beaufort in the Cape Province, Union of South Africa, and grew up on his father's citrus farm near the town.
 He attended St. Andrew's Preparatory School and St. Andrew's College in Grahamstown.
-After completing high school he performed his compulsory national service in the South African Army, which he completed in 1971.
+After completing high school, he performed his compulsory national service in the South African Army, which he completed in 1971.

 After a variety of different jobs and a course in photography at the Port Elizabeth Technical College from 1973 to 1975, Roberts enrolled at Rhodes University in 1976 for a Bachelor of Arts degree majoring in speech, drama and social anthropology.

 Acting career

 Roberts became a South African icon when he played the character of Boet in a long-running series of television advertisements for Castrol motor oil.
 This character (together with the other characters Swaer and Moegoe) has also been featured in M-Net's comedy series Kalahari Oasis as well as in his Radio Kalahari Orkes band.

 In the Oscar-winning South African film, Tsotsi, Roberts played the role of a police captain.

 He was married to South African actress Michelle Botes, but the couple divorced in 1999.
 They had two children.